telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. Choose the name the custom skin will have.
 It will be used in the CSS selectors and should be given to the control's Skin property to use it.

-	>note The skin name cannot be modified at a later stage once the skin has been created.
+	>tip The skin name cannot be modified at a later stage once the skin has been created.